 Dr. John Jurist Webinar, Sunday, 4-26-15 April 25, 2015Posted by The Space Show in Uncategorized.

-Tags: " SpaceX, 2 stage vs. single stage, amateur rocketry, Atlas missile, basic rocket, BLE, Considerations in configuring launch systems, Dietrich Koelle, Dr. John Jurist, environmental issues, exhaust velocity, Falcon Heavy, gravity load, gravity loss, heavy lift, human payloads, hybrid fuel, ISP, LEO, liquids vs. solids, mass, mass ratio, NERVA, nuclear propulsion, payload shrouds, payloads, pressure fed systems, rocket fuel choices, Skylon, SLS, suborbital point to point transportation, turbo umps, ULA, vibration envelope
+Tags: " SpaceX, 2 stage vs. single stage, amateur rocketry, Atlas missile, basic rocket equation., BLE, Considerations in configuring launch systems, Dietrich Koelle, Dr. John Jurist, environmental issues, exhaust velocity, Falcon Heavy, gravity load, gravity loss, heavy lift, human payloads, hybrid fuel, ISP, LEO, liquids vs. solids, mass, mass ratio, NERVA, nuclear propulsion, payload shrouds, payloads, pressure fed systems, rocket fuel choices, Skylon, SLS, suborbital point to point transportation, turbo umps, ULA, vibration envelope

 Dr. John Jurist Webinar, Sunday, 4-26-15

 Selecting The Rocket Motor, Fuel, & Trade To Optimize The Mission